MateoPeri/Helyx-Submission/README.md

 Hosting our web on AWS was also quite challenging, as we had little experience with the Linux command line, so setting everything up was a difficult but rewarding experience.
 The domain name is a sub domain of my website which points to the AWS instance.
 We also had to acquire a static IP for our website.

+## More insight

+In our opinion, this is a very innovative idea in our region, as there is a lot of energy that could be harvested but goes instead to waste.
+This project can impact people (and governments), and make them realize that solar power can be a good alternative to fossil fuels, as solar is a clean and renewable source of energy.
+It would be a great way of fighting against climate change, while providing us with sustainable energy.